-- 1. Corman Park shall consider coordinating its waste management industries with those of Saskatoon, where possible, so that the needs of growth and the protection of the environment are accommodated. - 2.
-For the purposes of this plan, waste management industries include but are not limited to clean fill, recycling, composting, land farming, and solid waste disposal and liquid waste disposal.
-(Bylaw 49/13, Approved January 24, 2014) - 3.
-Construction and demolition materials industries shall comprise the collection, processing or recovery and reuse of non-hazardous waste materials from construction, renovation and demolition activities.
+1. Corman Park shall consider coordinating its waste management Coordination with industries with those of Saskatoon, where possible, so that the Saskatoon needs of growth and the protection of the environment are accommodated.
+2. For the purposes of this plan, waste management industries include Defining Waste but are not limited to clean fill, recycling, composting, land farming, Management Industries and and solid waste disposal and liquid waste disposal.
+Construction Construction and and demolition materials industries shall comprise the collection, Demolition Materials Industries processing or recovery and reuse of non-hazardous waste materials from construction, renovation, and demolition activities.
 This does not include Landfill, Recycling Depot, Waste Transfer Station or Used Building Materials Retail Outlet.
-(Bylaw 49/13, Approved January 24, 2014) - 4.
-The regulation of waste management industries will be differentiated by: - a. the permanency of the management activity; - b. the scale of the management activity; - c. the source and type of waste being managed; and - d. the potential offsite impact of the management activity on municipal services and adjacent land uses. - 5.
-Self generated waste management industries shall comprise the collection, disposition or processing of inert or organic waste materials from an onsite source within the host property where the effects of the activity do not extend outside of the boundaries of the host property. - 6.
-Local waste management industries shall comprise the temporary collection, disposition or processing of inert or organic waste material from offsite sources having minimal offsite effects and may provide for physical remediation of a property. - 7.
-Construction and demolition materials industries and regional waste management industries shall comprise the collection, disposition or processing of inert or organic waste material from offsite sources where: - a. the potential effects of the development may extend offsite: or - b. the activity may have a significant impact on municipal services.
+3. The regulation of waste management industries will be Differentiating Between differentiated by: Waste Management a. the permanency of the management activity; Industries b. the scale of the management activity; c. the source and type of waste being managed; and d. the potential offsite impact of the management activity on municipal services and adjacent land uses.
+4. Self generated waste management industries shall comprise the Self Generated Waste collection, disposition or processing of inert or organic waste Management Industries materials from an onsite source within the host property where the effects of the activity do not extend outside of the boundaries of the host property.
+5. Local waste management industries shall comprise the temporary collection, disposition or processing of inert or organic waste Local Waste Management Industries material from offsite sources having minimal offsite effects and may provide for physical remediation of a property.
+6. Regional waste management industries shall comprise the Regional Waste collection, disposition or processing of inert or organic waste Management Industries material from offsite sources where: a. the potential effects of the development may extend offsite; or b. the activity may have a significant impact on municipal services.